What is Erectile Dysfunction?

 - What is ED?

-- What tests do you suggest to find the cause of my ED, and why?
+- What tests can help diagnose the cause of my ED, and what are they looking for?

-- What treatment do you suggest for me and why?
+- What treatment do you think will help me?

-- What happens if the first treatment doesn’t help?
+- What should I do if my treatment doesn’t help?